moka-guys/workstation_housekeeping/README.md

 * The script parses the input parameters, asserting that the given runfolder exists.
 * If the `-p` option is given, the script attempts to find a matching DNAnexus project.
 Otherwise, it looks for a single project matching the runfolder name.
 If more or less than 1 project matches, the script logs an error and exits.
 * The runfolder is traversed and a list of files in each folder is obtained.
 If any comma-separated strings passed to the `--ignore` argument are present within the filepath, or filename the file is excluded.
 * Finally, the list of files in each folder is passed to the DNAnexus `ua` utility.
-This will attempt to upload all files in a folder in a single command.
+It is quicker to upload multiple files per command so 500 files are uploaded per command (upload agent can do 1000 files per command, but this can breach bash/subprocess's max command length).
 The number of upload tries is set to 100 with the `--tries` flag.
 * Logs from this and the script are written to a logfile, named after the runfolder.
 A destination for this file can be passed to the `--logpath` flag.

 ---